czue/pegasus-docs/docker.md

 ### Containers

-The Docker configuration is primarily in `docker compose.yml`.
+The Docker configuration is primarily in `docker-compose.yml`.

 There are four containers that start: a Postgres database, a Redis instance (for caching and use as a Celery broker), a web container running your Django process, and a Celery container for background jobs.